 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations and individuals under the FERPA exception for disclosure of directory information.

-Laspau considers the following information to be directory information: student name, program name, program sponsor, mailing address, permanent address, telephone number(s), email address, field of study, host institution name, host institution department, degree program, dates of enrollment, anticipated or actual date of graduation, enrollment status, home institution name, country of citizenship.
+Laspau considers the following information to be directory information: student name, program name, program sponsor, mailing address, permanent address, telephone number(s), email address, field of study, host institution name, host institution department, degree program, dates of enrollment, anticipated or actual date of graduation, enrollment status, home institution name and location, country of citizenship.

 A student may choose not to allow the above information as it applies to himself or herself to be designated “directory information,” in which case Laspau will omit all the information listed above from records containing “directory information.”